GStreamer/gstreamer/markdown/design/messages.md

 **`GST_MESSAGE_BUFFERING`**: An element is buffering data and that could potentially take some time.
 This message is typically emitted by elements that perform some sort of network buffering.
-While the pipeline is buffering it should remain in the PAUSED state.
-When the buffering is finished, it can resume PLAYING.
+While the pipeline is buffering it should remain in the `PAUSED` state.
+When the buffering is finished, it can resume `PLAYING`.

 **`GST_MESSAGE_STATE_CHANGED`**: An element changed state in the pipeline.
 The message carries the old, new and pending state of the element.